-5.1 Communication with Research Participants
+5.1 Communication with Participants

-- 5.1.1 Research participants are encouraged to contact (by telephone or in writing) the REB office with questions and concerns, using the contact information provided in the informed consent document(s).
-The identity of the participant will be shared with the REB chair and with the organization's appropriate representative, if applicable, and if the participant provides their consent; - 5.1.2 The REB Office Personnel must document all communication with the research participant; - 5.1.3 The REB Office Personnel will communicate participant concerns to the REB Chair or designee; - 5.1.4 The REB Chair or designee works to resolve participant issues which may include a follow-up with the Researcher or the Researcher's supervisor or other organizational representative, and with appropriate federal agencies, as applicable; - 5.1.5 The REB Chair or designee documents all communication with the research participant and a de-identified record of this communication is maintained securely and in the relevant research file.
+- 5.1.1 Participants are encouraged to contact (by telephone or in writing) Research Ethics with questions and concerns, using the contact information provided in the informed consent document(s).
+The identity of the participant will be shared with the REB chair and with the organization's appropriate representative, if applicable, and if the participant provides their consent; - 5.1.2 The Research Ethics staff must document all communication with the participant; - 5.1.3 The Research Ethics staff will communicate participant concerns to the REB Chair or designee; - 5.1.4 The REB Chair or designee works to resolve participant issues which may include a follow-up with the Researcher or the Researcher's supervisor or other University representative, and with appropriate federal agencies, as applicable; - 5.1.5 The REB Chair or designee documents all communication with the participant and a de-identified record of this communication is maintained securely and in the relevant research file.

 SOP Code Effective Date Summary of Changes

 SOP602.001 15-Sept-2014 Original version

 SOP602.002 08-Mar-2016 No revisions needed

-SOP602.003 08-Oct-2019 5.1.1: revision of last sentence including deletion of, 'if requested' and 'will not be recorded,' new language bolded: 'If requested The identity of the participant will not be recorded be shared with the REB chair and with the organization's appropriate representative if applicable, and if the participant provides their consent'.
+SOP602.003 08-Oct-2019 5.1.1: revision of last sentence including deletion of, 'if requested' and 'will not be recorded,' new language bolded: ' If requested The identity of the participant will not be recorded be shared with the REB chair and with the organization's appropriate representative if applicable, and if the participant provides their consent'.